paritytech/parity-bridges-common/modules/messages/README.md

 ### How to plug-in Messages Module to Receive Messages from the Bridged Chain?

 The `pallet_bridge_messages::Config` trait has 2 main associated types that are used to work with inbound messages.
-The `pallet_bridge_messages::Config::SourceHeaderChain` defines how we see the bridged chain as the source of our inbound messages.
-When relayer sends us a delivery transaction, this implementation must be able to parse and verify the proof of messages wrapped in this transaction.
-Normally, you would reuse the same (configurable) type on all chains that are sending messages to the same bridged chain.
+The `pallet_bridge_messages::BridgedChain` defines basic primitives of the bridged chain.
+The `pallet_bridge_messages::BridgedHeaderChain` defines the way we access the bridged chain headers in our runtime.
+You may use `pallet_bridge_grandpa` if you're bridging with chain thatuses GRANDPA finality or `pallet_bridge_parachains::ParachainHeaders` if you're bridging with parachain.

 The `pallet_bridge_messages::Config::MessageDispatch` defines a way on how to dispatch delivered messages.
 Apart from actually dispatching the message, the implementation must return the correct